N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 3.md

      Elian: Getting started on a rough draft for the front end development

      Nick P: Do more research on front/back-end features/responsibilities to get the ball rolling faster

+     Ibrahim H: Research our first game, figure out its implementation, and develop it.

 ### Next Steps
 Now that we have a good starting point to build off of, moving forward we will have the front end and back end members of our team begin working on their respective parts more in depth on the product.